lavellewarren/moviefy-app/README.md

-# Movieify
+# Movieify-App
-Movie Site Created With React
+Movie Site Created With React and Styled Components